The Basics of Door Locks - Switching to igloohome

-The mortise lock usually comes with a sprung latch on top (the triangular portion that retracts).
+The mortice lock usually comes with a sprung latch on top (the triangular portion that retracts).
 It is often connected to a handle, so when you pull down on the handle, the latch retracts.
 Once you release the handle, the latch springs back into place.
 This latch holds the door in place after it is closed.
 (For easier understanding, you may want to refer to the first photo again.)

 Below the sprung latch is the locking bolt (the rectangular piece that protrudes).
 When the door is locked with a key, the locking bolt protrudes to secure the door in its locked position.
 Even if you pull down on the handle, the locking bolt stays in place and the door remains closed.

-In Singapore, one popular type of door set up (especially in new BTO flats and condominiums) is a long handle bar and a mortise lock with a rounded latch.
+In Singapore, one popular type of door set up (especially in new BTO flats and condominiums) is a long handle bar and a mortice lock with a rounded latch.
 As the latch is rounded instead of triangular, the door can be pulled open from either the inside or the outside.

 Long handle bar

-Mortise lock with rounded latch
+Mortice lock with rounded latch

 Lock Type 2 - Deadbolt

-This lock works in a way that is similar to the locking bolt in the mortise lock (explained above).
+This lock works in a way that is similar to the locking bolt in the mortice lock (explained above).
 It is called a 'dead' bolt because there are no springs to operate the bolt.
 In other words, it does not automatically return to its original position (unlike the latch).
 The deadbolt can only be operated manually with a key, or a thumb turn from the inside.